khaldoun-xyz/standard/docs/plan.md

-While we don't know the exact shape yet, it is clear that there are certain building blocks that other organisations benefit from - and not all require sophisticated machine learning techniques.
+While we don't know the exact shape yet, it is clear that there are certain building blocks that other organisations benefit from - and not all require sophisticated AI techniques.
-Two critical building blocks will be setting up 1) a critical process library and 2) an orchestration layer that executes most of the automation tasks.
+Three critical building blocks will be setting up 1) a critical process library, 2) a central orchestration layer that executes most of the automation tasks and 3) a light-weight process recertification process.

 German organisations need a push for efficiency because they have delayed digitisation and